mohitpai/journey-optimizer.en/help/using/building-journeys/expression/field-references.md

 >[!NOTE]
 >
 >The type of the field and the default value must be the same.
-For example, @event{LobbyBeacon.endUserIDs._experience.emailid.id, defaultValue : 2} will be invalid because the default value is an integer whereas the expected value should be a string.
+For example, `@event{LobbyBeacon.endUserIDs._experience.emailid.id, defaultValue : 2}` is invalid because the default value is an integer whereas the expected value should be a string.

 Examples: